chrisalehman/GettingAndCleaningData_CourseProject/README.md

 * Execute the function "createTidyDataSet()".
 When it completes a tidy data set will be written to a file in the working directory called "tidy_data_set.txt".

 ## Code book
-A code book is included in this repo describing the methodology for obtaining final data set and a description of the data set's variables.
+A code book is included in the base directory of this repo describing the methodology for obtaining final data set and a description of the data set's variables.
 The file is called "code_book.txt".